Free webinar 21 July — Keep your lake open through algae season 21 July · Free webinar

 References: EPA Secondary Drinking Water Standards

-In practice, a “good drinking water” is the one that keeps your distribution system stable.
+In practice, “good drinking water” is the one that keeps your distribution system stable.
 That stability reduces complaints, supports corrosion control, and helps operators keep water pH predictable across seasons.

 How to measure and track this level?

-You can measure the ph of water using calibrated electrodes in handheld meters or fixed probes.
+You can measure the pH of water using calibrated electrodes in handheld meters or fixed probes.
 To trust the number, you need consistent sampling, temperature compensation, and regular calibration with buffer solutions.
 Because pH can swing quickly in surface waters, continuous monitoring often reveals patterns that grab samples miss.

 • Check calibration routinely and clean probes to avoid drift.